Your basket is currently empty!

 Individuals in the UK have an annual pension allowance of ยฃ60,000 from April 2023 (previously ยฃ40,000).
 This is the maximum you can pay into your pension and receive tax relief.
 Personal contributions are limited to your annual income if this is lower than ยฃ60,000.
 The exception to this is high earners with income over ยฃ260,000, who have a reduced pension allowance.

-If you have annual earnings of ยฃ35,000 this is the maximum you can contribute to a pension and receive tax relief of ยฃ8,750.
+If, for instance, you have annual earnings of ยฃ35,000 this is the maximum you can contribute to a pension and receive tax relief.
+The contributions will be made up of ยฃ28,000 personal contributions and ยฃ7,000 of tax relief.

 How the pension allowance limit is measured depends on the type of pension.
 Usually, it includes personal pension contributions, government tax relief, and employer pension contributions.